5A. JOZSEF LAPIKAS, born Vicze 1883, deceased 1936, buried Marisel,[1]

 Born from this relation:

-changed his name to LAPEKAS (before 1920[60]), returned three times to Zagreb to bring to the USA his father Stephan,
+changed his name to LAPEKAS (between 1909 (death of his first child) and 1920[90]), returned three times to Zagreb to bring to the USA his father Stephan,

-listed in the 1910 USA Federal Census as Joseph Lapikas (Lapekas), age 27, together with his wife Wilma Lapikas (Lapekas), age 21, living in Allegan, Michigan,
+listed in the 1910 USA Federal Census as Joseph Lapikas (Lapekas), age 27, together with his wife Wilma Lapikas (Lapekas), age 21, one child, living in Allegan, Michigan,

 was farmer in Wayland (MI) (1915),

-listed in the 1920 USA Federal Census as Joe Lapekas, age 36, together with his wife Vilma Lapekas, age 32, living in Van Buren, Michigan,
+listed in the 1920 USA Federal Census as Joe Lapekas, age 36, together with his wife Vilma Lapekas, age 32, and 6 children, living in Van Buren, Michigan,

-listed in the 1930 USA Federal Census as Joseph Lapikas (Lapekas), age 47, together with his wife Wilma P. Lapikas (Lapekas), age 41, living in Van Buren, Michigan,
+listed in the 1930 USA Federal Census as Joseph Lapikas (Lapekas), age 47, together with his wife Wilma P. Lapikas (Lapekas), age 41, and 9 children, living in Van Buren, Michigan,

 married County of Cook RC St. Procopine Church 10-2-1907 (on marriage license 8-2-1907),[61]